Dekryptor/ddos-deflate-reborn/README.md

 ### Mode of operation

-Uses UFW (Uncomplicated Firewall) or iptables to ban IPs which maintain a consistently large amount of connections over a period of time.
+Uses UFW (Uncomplicated Firewall) or iptables to ban IPs which maintain a large amount of connections over a period of time.

 ### Installation